kacos2000/OtherStuff/OfficeFileCache/Readme.md

   * **[ODCreg.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODCreg.ps1)**: Powershell script to parse an NTuser.dat hive file for Microsoft Office roaming Metadata *(Microsoft/Sharepoint IDs, files opened from Skydrive/Sharepoint & related timestamps)*.
 Exports output to a .txt csv file.
 Requires to be run as Administrator<br>
 __________________________________________________________________________________________

-  * **[ODC-FSD.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODC-FSD.ps1)**: Powershell script to parse the OfficeFileCache FSD files in a folder and get FSD size and filename & url of the embedded file.
+  * **[ODC-FSD.exe](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODC-FSD.exe)**: Parse the OfficeFileCache FSD files in a folder and get FSD size and filename & url of the embedded file.
 Exports output to a .txt file.<br>
 __________________________________________________________________________________________

-  * **[ODC-FSF.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODC-FSF.ps1)**: Powershell script to parse the OfficeFileCache FSF files in a folder and get the embedded FSD GUID.
+  * **[ODC-FSF.exe](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/ODC-FSF.exe)**: Parse the OfficeFileCache FSF files in a folder and get the embedded FSD GUID.
 Exports output to a .txt file.<br>
 __________________________________________________________________________________________

   * **[OneDrive.ps1](https://github.com/kacos2000/Other/blob/master/OfficeFileCache/OneDrive.ps1)**: Powershell script to list all MS Accounts associated with Onedrive, from a user's NTuser.dat.
 Requires to be run as Administrator<br>